 Whom should I ask to write a letter of recommendation?

-We prefer that applicants submit two or three recommendations, although up to four are accepted.
+You may submit up to 4 recommendations letters.
+Most applicants submit 2-3.
 They should be from academic sources who know you and your classroom work well.
 Ideally, each letter will provide comparative comments that distinguish you from your peers.
 Examples of academic sources include professors, teaching assistants, graduate student instructors, and thesis advisers.
 Letters from work supervisors or colleagues are acceptable if you have been out of school for some time.
 Letters from family friends, famous people, or relatives are not helpful.

 How do I inform Berkeley Law School how many letters I will send and from whom?
 What if that information changes?